 - Receives Royal Warrant

-- Her Majesty the Queen signs the Royal Warrant making the appointment
+- His Majesty the King signs the Royal Warrant making the appointment

 - Returns Royal Warrant to Scottish Government